-A “no brake pedal” condition can be encountered after a new master cylinder is installed leading the technician to believe that the master cylinder is defective.
-This usually occurs during the bleeding process when the brake system is manually bled.
+A “no brake pedal” condition can be encountered after a new master cylinder is installed, leading the technician to believe that the master cylinder is defective.
+This is likely not the case; the condition can be caused by the piston sticking in the bore of the master cylinder during the bleeding process when the brake system is manually bled.
 The brake pedal will go to the floor and subsequent efforts to get a satisfactory brake pedal will fail.
+A good indication of this condition is lack of fluid flow from the brake bleeders.

 The content contained in this article is for entertainment and informational purposes only and should not be used in lieu of seeking professional advice from a certified technician or mechanic.
 We encourage you to consult with a certified technician or mechanic if you have specific questions or concerns relating to any of the topics covered herein.
 Under no circumstances will we be liable for any loss or damage caused by your reliance on any content.